 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing students for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our:

-Relationship (Behaviour) policy
+- Relationship (Behaviour) policy

-Pastoral support system
+- Pastoral support system

-Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- o Healthy and respectful relationships
+- Healthy and respectful relationships

-- o Boundaries and consent
+- Boundaries and consent

-- o Stereotyping, prejudice and equality
+- Stereotyping, prejudice and equality

-- o Body confidence and self-esteem
+- Body confidence and self-esteem

-o How to recognise an abusive relationship (including coercive and controlling behaviour)
+- How to recognise an abusive relationship (including coercive and controlling behaviour)

-o The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support o What constitutes sexual harassment and sexual violence and why they're always unacceptable https://www.isebrookschool.co.uk/attachments/download.asp?file=1735&type=docx
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support

+- What constitutes sexual harassment and sexual violence and why they're always unacceptable